yonescat/Angularapp/README.md

 * Routing with Guards and Resolvers.
 * Nested Components
 * Dependency injection
-* Use Bootstrap 4 for templates.
+* Use Bootstrap 4 for templates - NG Bootstrap library.
+* Pagination with NG Bootstrap pagination component.
+* Search - basic search (filter) for the nodes data returned from Drupal REST View.

 ### Getting Started